From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Materials and Methods

 \subsection{Models}

 A wide selection of state-of-the-art models with different working principles is included in this study.
-ResNet50 \cite{he2016deep} and Inception~V3 \cite{szegedy2016rethinking} serve as representatives for modern convolutional neural networks (CNNs).
+To guide the architecture selection, we focused mainly on models that scored well on a recent finetuning study \cite{howardOnline}.
+ResNet (BiT) \cite{he2016deep,Kolesnikov2020}, ConvNeXt \cite{liu2022convnet} and Inception~V3 \cite{szegedy2016rethinking} serve as representatives for modern convolutional neural networks (CNNs).
 Vision transformers (ViTs) are beginning to challenge CNNs in computer vision for natural images, but have so far received only limited attention in the field of histopathology; see \cite{chen2021gashis} for first results in this direction.
-We consider both the original ViT \cite{dosovitskiy2021an} as well as a ViT with a convolutional stem \cite{xiao2021early}, which we henceforth refer to as $\text{ViT}_\text{C}$, with 3 layers and 12 heads each.
+We consider both the original ViT \cite{dosovitskiy2021an} as well as the Swin transformer, a model with a ViT backbone and a more refined handling of patches.
 Besides, we also include a BoTNet50 model \cite{srinivas2021bottleneck} where the convolutional layers in the final ResNet-block have been replaced by multi-head self-attention layers, which are the architectural building blocks of transformers.
-It is worth stressing that even though this latter model architecture is often referred to as a hybrid CNN-ViT-model, it is more a ResNet model with non-local attention layers rather than an actual transformer model such as the ViT or the $\text{ViT}_\text{C}$.
+It is worth stressing that even though this latter model architecture is often referred to as a hybrid CNN-Transformer-model, it is more a ResNet model with non-local attention layers rather than an actual transformer model such as the ViT or the Swin transformer.